cilium/cilium/Documentation/gettingstarted/encryption-wireguard.rst

 ``kubectl -n kube-system exec -ti ds/cilium -- bash`` and execute the following
 commands:

-1. Check that Wireguard has been enabled (number of peers should correspond to a number of nodes subtracted by one):
+1. Check that WireGuard has been enabled (number of peers should correspond to a number of nodes subtracted by one):

 .. code-block:: shell-session